-It is anticipated students will reach Level 9 of Catholic Education Melbourne - Pedagogy of Encounter Framework.
+It is anticipated students will reach Level 9 of Melbourne Archdiocese of Catholic Schools - Pedagogy of Encounter Framework.
 In reaching this level students will be able to explain aspects of the Catholic Tradition.
 Students interpret their life in dialogue with the Catholic Tradition and the cultural context by critically evaluating differences in interpretation, demonstrating sensitivity to other points of view and openness to religious imagination.
 Students reflect on experiences that provoke spiritual and religious insights.
 They integrate new insights by revealing connections and disconnections between their personal stance and possible responses to cultural, historical and political issues.